brianjlandau/helper_me_test/README.markdown

       for it.
 It will also accept a list of method names and create methods for each of them and a test for each of the methods.

+### Rake Tasks

+I've also provided a rake task for running the generated helper tests, `rake test:helpers` and changed the `rake test` task to run that test task in a addition to the other test tasks.

 Examples
 ---------